 The program includes three gatherings of all Research Scholars and mentors (two breakfasts and a reception), as well as research-focused activities throughout the conference.
 Research Scholars are required to attend these (approximately 2-3 hours each day of the conference), and are also required to reflect on them.
 A complete list of required and suggested activities will be distributed to Research Scholars before GHC.

-- Are attending a US institution and/or be a US citizen or permanent resident studying abroad.
+- You must be attending a US institution and/or be a US citizen or permanent resident studying abroad

 Any questions on eligibility can be directed to firstname.lastname@example.org.

 For the GHC Research Scholar Application, applicants must provide:

 - Essay: Submit a brief (less than 500 words) essay describing your interest in participating in the CRA-WP GHC Research Scholars Program.
 Please describe any prior research experiences you have had (not required) and/or your interest in participating in research in the future, either during this current academic year or during the upcoming summer.